dmitriykara/ads-tech-tornados-project/README.md

     Require efficient and scalable infrastructure to deploy and manage model training and inference tasks.

-3. System Administrators
+3. Service Reliability Engineers

-    Oversee the underlying infrastructure and ensure optimal resource allocation and utilization.
+    Oversee the underlying infrastructure and ensure optimal resource allocation and utilization, observe core service availability and performance metrics.

 4. Cloud Service Providers

-    Provide the necessary infrastructure and want to offer value-added services to improve customer satisfaction.
+    Provide the necessary infrastructure and want to offer cutting-edge PaaS system for load balancing.

-5. Product Managers

-    Aim to optimize costs and improve performance for applications running on the Kubernetes infrastructure.

-6. End Users
+5. End Users

-    Benefit from improved performance and reduced latency of the applications they use.
+    Benefit from improved performance, resource utilization and reduced latency of the applications they use.

 ## Expected Needs